 The main draw to pawn shops, of course, is that they offer you a way to sell your silver for cash immediately.
 But with online buyers offering faster and faster payment options (CashforSilverUSA can pay within 24 hours of receiving your items, for example) this benefit loses a lot of its value.

-Bottom line: Where is the best place to sell silver online?
+Bottom line: Where is the best place to sell your silver, silver buyers near me or online?

 Ultimately, the best place for you to sell your silver will depend on exactly what it is: